 Full-time faculty, subject to the collective bargaining agreement between TAUP and Temple University;

 Full-time bargaining employees subject to the terms of their collective bargaining agreement;

 Regular full-time administrative and non-administrative staff;

-Spouses of tenured, tenure-track faculty, and faculty “grandfathered” as Special Appointment Faculty;
+Spouses and Certified Domestic Partners of tenured, tenure-track faculty, and faculty “grandfathered” as Special Appointment Faculty;

-Spouses of regular full-time administrative staff (T-26 and above); and
+Spouses and Certified Domestic Partners of regular full-time administrative staff (T-26 and above); and

 Legally dependent children of full-time faculty and regular full-time staff, including natural, adopted, or non-adopted stepchildren of the employee who are less than 24 years of age when initially enrolled in a Temple University undergraduate degree program.
 If the dependent child leaves the University and re-enrolls within a five-year (5) period, then he or she will be eligible to use tuition remission for any remaining semesters.